Maryam Yusuf Jamal: Early life and transfer

-Competing for Bahrain
+Career

 She ran at the 2005 World Championships in Athletics, but was obstructed in the final, which resulted in the disqualification of the silver medallist Yuliya Chizhenko.
 She beat the event winner, Tatyana Tomashova, soon afterwards to take the gold at the 2005 IAAF World Athletics Final.
 After a bronze medal performance at the 2006 IAAF World Indoor Championships, Jamal beat Tomashova twice more at major events the following year, bringing Asia victory in the 1500 m at the 2006 IAAF World Cup and winning at the 2006 IAAF World Athletics Final.
 She closed the year with an 800/1500 m double at the 2006 Asian Games.

 She turned her skills to cross country running at the start of 2007: she took first place at the Cinque Mulini and went on to win the individual and team gold medals at the Asian Cross Country Championships.
 At the 2007 World Championships in Athletics in Osaka, Jamal passed Yelena Soboleva in the last 200 metres to win the women's 1500 metres, winning the only gold medal for Bahrain.
 She made it a third consecutive World Final victory at the 2007 IAAF World Athletics Final, finishing ahead of Soboleva (who was later disqualified for switching urine samples to avoid drug testing).

 At the start of the next season, she competed at the 2008 IAAF World Indoor Championships and ran a close indoor 1500 m against Gelete Burka.
 Sobeleva set a world record for the victory but was later stripped of the title.
 Burka was elevated to gold while Jamal gained the silver medal, which she won in an Asian record time of 3:59.79.
 She did not build on her World Championship success with an Olympic medal as she finished fifth in the 1500 metres at the 2008 Beijing Olympics.
 Another win at the 2008 IAAF World Athletics Final closed the year.

 Jamal became the first female athlete to win twice at the Asian Cross Country Championships, taking her second gold and competing in Bahrain for the first time.
 She ran at the 2009 IAAF World Cross Country Championships at finished ninth overall.
 Making up for her Olympic defeat, she defended her world title on the track with a win at the 2009 World Championships in Athletics, just staying ahead of Lisa Dobriskey at the finish line.
 A fourth-place finish at the 2009 IAAF World Athletics Final brought an end to a successful season.

 In 2010, Jamal competed on the inaugural Diamond League circuit, including a second-place finish behind Sentayehu Ejigu at the Herculis meeting.
 Later that season, she ran at the 2010 Asian Games and managed to retain her title over 1500 m.
 She later opened her 2011 with a win at the Eurocross, following on from compatriot Mimi Belete's win the previous year.